-From the first cancer diagnosis to Mackey’s last breath, Susie just kept hearing herself on her wedding day saying “in sickness and in health”.
+From the first cancer diagnosis to Mackey’s last breath, Susie kept hearing her wedding day vows “in sickness and in health”.
 Every time they received another blow, another defeat, another heartbroken update on Mackey’s health, those words kept running through Susie’s mind “in sickness and in health”.
-It was painful for Susie to see Mackey in pain and watch her once healthy wife age with sickness.
+It was painful for Susie to see Mackey in pain and watch her once healthy, vibrant wife age with sickness.

 After Mackey passed, Susie found herself reading The Grief Recovery Handbook and seeking individual and eventually group counseling.
 Being a member of the LBGTQIA community, Susie found solace in a LBGTQIA grief support group because as she puts it, you don’t have to “peel back as many layers” in explaining her love and grief for her wife.

-Susie, always one to ask for help, heavily relied on family and friends for support during this time.
-Her mother would feed and walk the dogs so she could stay overnight in the hospital with Mackey.
-Kim and Jeff made themselves available to assist with whatever Susie needed—mowing the lawn, cleaning the pool, picking-up groceries and/or cooking dinner so she could have at least one homecooked meal in between ER visits and hospital stays.
+Susie heavily relied on family and friends for support during this time.
+Her mother would feed the dogs so she could stay overnight in the hospital with Mackey.
+Kim and Jeff made themselves available to assist with whatever Susie needed—mowing the lawn, cleaning the pool, picking-up groceries and cooking dinner so she could have at least one homecooked meal in between ER visits and hospital stays.